 Who should take this course

-- better understand the framework for the verification of conformity of drones.
-Their parts and appliances in the “open”, “specific” and “certified” category;
+- better understand the framework for the certification of different type of drones or its parts and appliances

-- better understand the available certification specification for different types of UAS or VTOL in the certified category.
+- better understand the available certification specification for the different type of RPAS

 The target group includes:

-- Middle managers, rulemaking officials and airworthiness inspectors;
+- Middle managers, rulemaking officials and inspectors of CAAs

-- Middle managers, designers and aviation professionals desiring to receive detailed information on the international standards and rules applicable to airworthiness of non-military drones;
+- Middle managers, designers and aviation professionals desiring to receive detailed information on the international standards and rules applicable to the airworthiness of non-military drones

-- Good understanding of the respective roles of institutions, agencies and other entities involved in developing the regulatory framework for drones; and
+- Good understanding of the respective roles of institutions, agencies and other entities involved in developing the regulatory framework for drones

 Participants are kindly requested to bring a laptop to the course to access course material which will only be provided in electronic format.